- Contact Harvard University Health Services or your physician.

 - Harvard’s Center for Wellness is offering online guided meditation.

 - Harvard Recreation is offering free access to online fitness class here:

 - Visit https://wellbeats.com/ on your laptop or download the wellbeats app to your phone

 - Enjoy a fitness class!

-- Visit the Harvard Recreation web site for additional virtual classes.
-See this week's schedule.
+- Visit the Harvard Recreation web site for virtual classes.